 Roberto Kukutschka - Global measurement tools

-Discussed the two primary global measurement tools for measuring corruption at the global level.
+Roberto discussed the two primary global measurement tools for measuring corruption at the global level that are produced by Transparency International.

 Corruption Perceptions Index

 The Corruption Perceptions Index (CPI) is an expert opinion aggregated measure.
-It is a composite index, not a survey taking into account expert assessments and business opinions.
+It is a composite index, not a survey, which takes into account expert assessments and business opinions.
 No citizen opinions are involved in what goes into this index.

 The CPI has broad coverage, the 2020 edition included 180 countries.
 It’s strength is its comparative nature across countries.